 As stated above, those who are self-employed or run a sole proprietorship that has operated for 12 months and is earning an income from the business must pay taxes quarterly based on the previous year’s income.
 There are a few exceptions:

 Apart from paying quarterly business taxes, you may also need to file payroll taxes.
 If you have paid employees, you must withhold taxes from their paychecks.
 These taxes must be paid within a certain amount of time (depending on the amount), and you must file federal payroll tax returns.
 The most common tax form is Form 941.
 It must be filed within one month of the end of each quarter - April 30, July 31, October 31, and January 31.

 Not every small business pays the same types of taxes or the same amount of taxes.
 Small business taxes for a restaurant cover certain items specific to the restaurant industry.
 In the same way, small business taxes for a contractor are different from small business taxes for a trucking company.
 Below are a few tips for saving money on small business taxes.

 Small business owners need every tax advantage they can get.
 Small business taxes for a home-based business can take advantage of the home office deduction.
 If part of your home is used for your small business, you might be able to use the home office deduction.
 It is available to both homeowners and renters.
 Costs like mortgage interest, utilities, insurance, repairs, and depreciation can be deducted.

 Small business taxes for the self-employed may also involve deductions for health insurance.
-According to Section 2042 of the Small Business Jobs Act, the self-employed can deduct the health insurance costs.
-If used, this deduction becomes a part of net earnings
+According to Section 2042 of the Small Business Jobs Act, the self-employed can deduct health insurance costs.
+If used, this deduction becomes a part of net earnings.

 Your employees also need to report their tips to the IRS using Form 4070 (Employee's Report of Tips to Employer).
 It is due on the 10th day of the month after the month in which the employee received the tips.
 Unless an employee receives less than $20 in tips in a given month, they must report their tips.